prav-nak/cuda/2_warps/README.md

 }
 ```

 The first half of the warp will execute the then part, then wait for the second half of the warp to reach __syncthread().
-However, the second half of the warp did not enter the then part; therefore, the first half of the warp will be waiting for them forever. - [Warps](#warps)
+However, the second half of the warp did not enter the then part; therefore, the first half of the warp will be waiting for them forever.